Education Online Information Session

 - Unparalleled program reputation…school administrators want Milligan grads = keep your reputation

 Milligan’s M.Ed. program offers both the Initial Licensure and Advanced Program options.
 Classes start January, Summer, or August.

-The Initial Licensure program allows you to complete your master’s and teaching licensure in as few as 14 months.
+Complete your master’s and teaching licensure in as few as 14 months.

 For many decades, Milligan has enjoyed a strong partnership with area school systems.
-The college’s reputation for producing well-prepared, creative, commited teachers is unparalleled.
+The college’s reputation for producing well-prepared, creative, committed teachers is unparalleled.
 School administrators consistently look to Milligan as a resource for both hiring and training, regularly calling on faculty to lead workshops for in-services and to collaborate on various education issues.
 Thousands of our graduates are serving as teachers, coaches, counselors, and administrators in schools across the United States.

 Caring Faculty & Personal Attention